gocd-contrib/gocd-groovy-dsl-config-plugin/example/src/main/groovy/pull_request_support/README.md

 * Self-hosted Bitbucket
 * Git branches (plain, vanilla `git`)

-Look through the example scripts for basic usage.
+Look through the example scripts for basic usage as well as concrete examples of various utility methods and build notification configurations.